Bery0n/Portfolio/LFTK/README.md

 ## Mission from King Noname of Nowhere!

-You are an adventure, who found the advertisement below while seeks for challenges in the most actionful country, Nowhere.
+Are you a hero, who seeks for challenges?
 Brave Adventure come fulfil the impossible!
-Come to serve for our royal Mayesty, the King Noname!
+Come to serve for our royal Mayesty, King Noname, Lord of the most actionful country named Nowhere!

 His Majesty's wish is to overshine every corner of his Palace.
 But His Royal Highness afarid of spiders and the corridors are full of those horrible creatures.
 The evil does not spleep!
 Brave Adventure help us place lamps to banish those monsters!